Belleye/openReticApp/memory-bank/activeContext.md

 - Passing original array indices via `extendedProps` in FullCalendar events simplifies linking calendar clicks back to source data for editing/deleting
 - Separating Add and Edit modals simplifies component logic, even with similar forms
 - Correct time (UTC/Local) and duration (Sec/Min) conversions between PWA state and API are crucial and now implemented in `apiService`
-- Debugging confirmed `saveFullSchedule` requires the full `{ schedule, system }` payload
+- Debugging confirmed `saveFullSchedule` requires the full `{ schedule, system }` payload for all state changes, including manual zone operations and system snooze.
 - Zone colors in the API should be stored as hex codes (e.g., "#3B82F6") for maximum compatibility with web standards
-- The ESP32 API successfully persists custom zone colors in the system.zones array
+- The ESP32 API successfully persists custom zone colors in the system.zones array.
+- Storing user-configurable ESP32 endpoint in `localStorage` is a viable approach for client-side persistence.

 ---
-This update reflects the current active context for the openRetic PWA as of April 29, 2025.
+This update reflects the current active context for the openRetic PWA as of June 1, 2025.